christinaraganit/Coffee-Cake-Portfolio-Theme/README.md

 ## :computer: Who built Coffee Cake?
 This portfolio theme website was created by the interface-designing, cookie-devouring, mosquito-hating menace known as Christina Rganit.

-## :rat: Who is Coffee Cake created for?
+## :bread: Who is Coffee Cake created for?
 Coffee Cake was built for Ray Gong!

 ## :coffee: Who can use Coffee Cake?